AymanUPC/datasets_proximity_openml/README.md

 ## Acknowledgments
 We are sincerely thankful to all the annototators who have validated and collaborated in creating the ground-truth datasets for the experiments.
 We thank the collaborators from the school of Pharmacy for helping us with the annotation of the datasets.

+## Reference
+For more details about the datasets in this project, how they were collected, and for a detailed description of the data collected, please see the main publication resulting from this project: _"Alserafi, A., Calders, T., Abelló, A., & Romero, O. (2017, October). **DS-Prox: Dataset Proximity Mining for Governing the Data Lake.** In International Conference on Similarity Search and Applications (pp. 284-299).
+Springer, Cham."_.